a-t-em/CodeAlly-tasks/README.md

-# CodeAlly-tasks
-My solutions to CodeAlly challenges for junior devs
+My solutions to CodeAlly challenges for junior devs.